MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### Policy support

 For more information, see [Manage Microsoft Edge on iOS and Android with Intune](/mem/intune/apps/manage-microsoft-edge).

+MAM Policy to configure web data store.  **Note:** The Default key value for `com.microsoft.intune.mam.managedbrowser.PersistentWebsiteDataStore` is changed to "2".

 MAM Policy to configure search engine: